Artin-Schreier quandles of involutions in absolute Galois groups

 { }

 We introduce a new invariant of fields that refines their real spectrum and is related to their absolute Galois group: the Artin--Schreier quandle.
-For formally real number fields, it is freely generated in its variety by a Cantor space of indeterminates.
+For totally real number fields, it is freely generated---in the variety of profinite involutory quandles---by a Cantor space of indeterminates.
 For Laurent series fields, we compute it in terms of the Artin--Schreier quandle of the coefficient field.
-This result and other examples show that, in general, there are relations.
+This result, along with other examples, shows that, in general, there are relations.